Home >

 If only he had left theology to the theologians. --Erasmus

 a model layman, living the Gospel to the full.
-He was a fine scholar and an ornament to his profession, a loving husband and father, humble in prosperity, courageous in adversity, humorous and godly. --Pope John Paul II, Insegnamenti di Giovanni Paolo II, May 28, 1982, Vol. V, 2, p.
-1899
+He was a fine scholar and an ornament to his profession, a loving husband and father, humble in prosperity, courageous in adversity, humorous and godly. --John Paul II

-it was determination to avoid damnation for heresy which took Thomas More to the block. --Paul Dean, Donne's 'dialogue of one', The New Criterion, January 2007, p.
-70
+it was determination to avoid damnation for heresy which took Thomas More to the block. --Paul Dean

 Utopia (1516)

-unfolds the picture of a frugal, moral and equalitarian society that was the exact opposite of English society in More's day. --Joseph Schumpeter, Capitalism, Socialism and Democracy (3rd ed.
-1950) Ch.
-XXIV p.
-306
+unfolds the picture of a frugal, moral and equalitarian society that was the exact opposite of English society in More's day. --Joseph A. Schumpeter

-he envisioned the authoritarian communist world of his 'Utopia,' with its universal requirement of six hours' labor a day and a population that flocked voluntarily to improving pre-dawn lectures, as a detailed and practical alternative... --Anthony Grafton, Over the Rainbow, The New York Review of Books, November 30, 2000 p.
-4
+he envisioned the authoritarian communist world of his 'Utopia,' with its universal requirement of six hours' labor a day and a population that flocked voluntarily to improving pre-dawn lectures, as a detailed and practical alternative... --Anthony Grafton

 During his travels, the sailor had accidentally found the mythical island of Amaurote (Utopia), had lived there for five years, and was returning home with news of the perfect state.
 Highly unfavorable comparisons are drawn by the narrator between the inhabitants of this blessed isle and the people of England. --Robert B. Downs